miaedvinsson/magic_mirror/README.md

 # magic_mirror
 Site to display on a "magic mirror" that shows current time, bus arrivals, metro arrivals and tram arrivals.
+See instructions on how to build the mirror displaying the site here: http://edvinsson.nu/magic_mirror/

 Except from the files "index.php", "script.js" and "style.css" you'll need two files "buss.php" and "alvik.php" which only collects a json file from Trafiklab with the bus, metro and tram arrivals.
 They looks something like this: